biodash/biodash.github.io/content/codeclub/08_pivoting/index.md

 <div>

 The `summarise()` functions outputs a tibble.
-Tibbles are intended to be tidy, and as part of that, they tend to truncate/round numbers to a greater degree than they would be otherwise in R. In this case, we might want a bit more precision in the values.
-Repeat the above, but convert the tibble containing the means to a data frame, which will by default likely show more significant digits.
+Tibbles are intended to be tidy, and as part of that, by default the values they display tend to be truncated/rounded to a greater degree than they would be otherwise in R. In this case, we might want to see a bit more precision in the values.
+Try adjusting (increasing) the number of significant figures that are displayed in the tibble that was output in Exercise 5.

 <details>
 <summary>
 Hints (click here)
 </summary>

-<br> Use the [`as.data.frame()`](https://rdrr.io/r/base/as.data.frame.html) function to convert the tibble to a data frame. <br>
+<br> This can be done in a couple different ways.
+One is to convert the tibble to a data frame with [`as.data.frame()`](https://rdrr.io/r/base/as.data.frame.html), since data frames, by default, will likely show more significant digits.
+Alternatively, try setting options(pillar.sigfig) to a new value. <br>

 </details>
 <details>